-Please send email to me through our class Blackboard Course Messages link.
-The Course Messages link is in the Course Menu, in the left-hand column on Blackboard.
-When choosing a recipient to email, choose "Paige Taylor (Instructor)."
-Blackboard email is the best way for me to keep track of our correspondences.
+Please send email to me through our class Canvas Inbox.
+Canvas email is the best way for me to keep track of our correspondences.
 If needed, you can email me directly: mpaigetaylor@unm.edu.
-I check my Blackboard email regularly and will respond to emails within 48 hours (72 hours weekends), and usually sooner.
+I check my UNM email regularly and will respond to emails within 48 hours (72 hours weekends), and usually sooner.